fralau/mkdocs-macros-plugin/webdoc/docs/rendering.md

 _From version 1.0.0_

 !!!
 Tip "Large preexisting projects"
-    If you already have a large mkdocs project and have several problematic pages, or do not wish to control the rendering of all pages, this solution may be for you.
+    If you already have a particularly large MkDocs project and have several problematic pages, or do not wish write a YAML header for all of them, this solution may be for you.

 The **opt-in** solution consists of changing the default behavior of
-mkdocs-macros: no pages will be rendered (no macros interpreted) unless this is specifically requested in the page's header.
+Mkdocs-Macros: no pages will be rendered (no macros interpreted) unless this is specifically requested.

+After that, there are two ways to specify which pages must be rendered:

+1. In the YAML header of each markdown page (`render_macros: true`).
+2. _From version 1.1.0_ In the configuration file, by setting the `force_render_paths` parameter.

 To change the default behavior, set the `render_by_default` parameter to false in the config file (mkdocs.yml):